-On May 24, 2009, the Special Committee held another telephonic meeting, at which Barclays Capital and Gibson updated the Special Committee on the May 22 discussion with MacAndrews & Forbes and its advisors, including MacAndrews & Forbes request for a meeting with the Special Committee's advisors.
+On May 24, 2009, the Special Committee held another telephonic meeting, at which representatives of Barclays Capital and Gibson updated the Special Committee on the May 22 discussion with MacAndrews & Forbes and its advisors, including MacAndrews & Forbes request for a meeting with the Special Committee's advisors.
 The Special Committee instructed Barclays Capital and Gibson to continue to negotiate with MacAndrews & Forbes and its advisors concerning the terms of the April 13 proposal to see if the value level of that proposal could be improved.

-In light of these developments, on May 26, 2009, Barclays Capital and Gibson met with representatives of MacAndrews & Forbes, including Mr. Schwartz and MacAndrews & Forbes' advisors to further discuss the April 13 proposal.
-At this meeting, Mr. Schwartz, on behalf of MacAndrews & Forbes, emphasized the importance of the structure as originally proposed, that MacAndrews & Forbes' April 13 proposal was intended to address the impending maturity of RCPC's Senior Subordinated Term Loan from MacAndrews & Forbes and why MacAndrews & Forbes was unwilling to make a cash offer.
-Mr. Schwartz advised that MacAndrews & Forbes was unwilling to make a cash offer.
-Mr. Schwartz advised that MacAndrews & Forbes was unwilling to make a cash offer would not have accomplished the objective of addressing the impending maturity of the Senior Subordinated Term Loan.
+In light of these developments, on May 26, 2009, representatives of Barclays Capital and Gibson met with representatives of MacAndrews & Forbes and its advisors to further discuss the April 13 proposal.
+At this meeting, representatives of MacAndrews & Forbes emphasized the importance of the structure as originally proposed, that MacAndrews & Forbes' April 13 proposal was intended to address the impending maturity of RCPC's Senior Subordinated Term Loan from MacAndrews & Forbes and why MacAndrews & Forbes was unwilling to make a cash offer.
 In response to the Special Committee's valuation concerns, MacAndrews & Forbes offered to increase the dividend rate on the new preferred stock from 12.5%, as originally proposed, to 12.75%, and to offer Revlon stockholders the alternative of taking \$4.75 in liquidation preference instead of the \$3.71 in liquidation preference, and without the component of the contingent payment or the \$1.00 per share special dividend payable in the event that no change of control of Revlon were consummated within two years of the issuance of the new preferred stock (which we refer to as the "May 26 alternative").

-Following this meeting, on the same day, the Special Committee held a telephonic meeting in which Barclays Capital and Gibson updated the Special Committee on the discussions from earlier that day.
+Following this meeting, on the same day, the Special Committee held a telephonic meeting in which representatives of Barclays Capital and Gibson updated the Special Committee on the discussions from earlier that day.
 Barclays Capital advised the Special Committee that it believed adding the May 26 alternative was essentially the same as the April 13 proposal but a minor improvement in terms of the dividend rate payable to holders of the preferred stock when compared to the original April 13 proposal.
 The Special Committee asked its advisors whether it would be advisable to propose a counter-offer, and the advisors advised that in light of the history of discussions making a counterproposal was not likely to be productive.
 In addition, Barclays Capital explained that waiting for public disclosure of a possible worldwide organizational restructuring being considered by Revlon would be advisable.